gfassero/HIERO/technical.md

 - [Complete glossary in alphabetical order](alphas/glossary-alphabetical.html)

 # Annotated Hebrew Text
-HIERO translates from the four-part [Translators Amalgamated Hebrew OT](http://github.com/STEPBible/STEPBible-Data/tree/master/Translators%20Amalgamated%20OT%2BNT) (TAHOT) by [STEP Bible](http://www.stepbible.org/), licensed under [CC BY 4.0](http://creativecommons.org/licenses/by/4.0/).
+HIERO translates from the four-part [Translators Amalgamated Hebrew OT](http://github.com/STEPBible/STEPBible-Data/tree/master/Translators%20Amalgamated%20OT%2BNT) (TAHOT) by [STEP Bible](http://www.stepbible.org/).
 TAHOT is an edition of the Leningrad codex, following the qere of the Masoretic Text.

 I have extracted the relevant data from TAHOT and reformatted it for use with HIERO.
 The following is a sample from the reformatted text: